Local Agent

 Agent Constructor Options

-Detailed explanation of the local Agent id, path, instruction, tools, services, and plugins options
+Detailed explanation of Workspace env, WorkspaceTools, and local Agent id, instruction, model, tools, and plugins

 Agent Constructor Options